sherlockwang/cra-template-jw-mst/README.md

 # cra-template-jw-mst

+> From 6.0.0, I removed default support for Class Component.
+If you need it, replace mobx-react-lite with mobx-react
+>
+> Meanwhile, the template using 3rd party Error boundary, and the structure also changes a little bit.

 This is a Create React App Template with React Router, Mobx State Tree, TypeScript.

 It installs these dependencies for you, and allow your to customize webpack config.